What Do High School English Students Actually Need to Learn in the Age of AI?

 • that being patient when reading a poem can teach us about the intricate connections between all living things and open the door to a profound feeling of connectedness.

-Ultimately, we know that reading literature regularly and closely, learning to express ourselves through writing, and gaining experience speaking in front of others and listening closely to others is critical for whatever our future looks like
+Ultimately, we know that reading literature regularly and closely, learning to express ourselves through writing, and gaining real experience speaking and listening in discussions is critical for whatever our future looks like.

 This is all well and good, but at this moment, what can we do to ensure that students actually learn these skills and don’t just outsource their thinking to AI?
 I have a few ideas here and I’d love to hear what you’re coming up with!

-• Choose texts that you love, are of interest to your particular students, and ones that you’re able to breathe real life into.
+• Choose texts that you love, are relevant to your students, and ones you’re able to breathe real life into.

-• Spend time crafting the best discussion questions that you can based on the material that you KNOW your students will be interested in discussing.
+• Spend time crafting engaging discussion questions that you KNOW your students will be interested in.

 • Set the expectation that everyone will contribute and link it to some sort of grading incentive or essential classroom routine.